gitlabhq/gitlabhq/CONTRIBUTING.md

 ## I want to contribute!

-If you want to contribute to GitLab, but are not sure where to start, look for [issues with the label `Accepting Merge Requests` and small weight][accepting-mrs-weight].
+If you want to contribute to GitLab, [issues with the label `Accepting Merge Requests` and small weight][accepting-mrs-weight] is a great place to start.
+Issues with a lower weight (1 or 2) are deemed suitable for beginners.
 These issues will be of reasonable size and challenge, for anyone to start contributing to GitLab.